sillybytes/sillybytes/posts/whats_wrong_with_java.md

-the Equality comparison problem: When you perform equality comparison `==` what you're actually comparing is *pointers equality*, not *values equality* for which you need a special method `equal()`, this is a low level language trait as its best, not to mention terribly counter intuitive.
+the Equality comparison problem: When you perform equality comparison `==` what you're actually comparing is *pointers equality*, not *values equality* for which you need a special method `equal()`, this is a low level language trait as its best, not to mention terribly counterintuitive.